Avenida da Liberdade

-Avenida da Liberdade (Portuguese pronunciation: [ɐveˈniðɐ ðɐ liβɐɾˈðaðɯ]; meaning "Avenue of Liberty") is a boulevard in central Lisbon, Portugal.
-It was constructed between 1879 and 1886 and designed by the Portuguese engineer Frederico Ressano Garcia.
-Measuring 90 metres in width, the avenue was modeled after Paris's Champs-Élysées and is a centre for luxury retail establishments.
+Avenida da Liberdade (Portuguese pronunciation: [ɐveˈniðɐ ðɐ liβɐɾˈðaðɯ]; meaning 'Avenue of Liberty') is a boulevard in central Lisbon, Portugal.
+It was built between 1879 and 1886 and designed by engineer Frederico Ressano Garcia.
+Measuring 90 metres wide, the avenue was modeled after Paris's Champs-Élysées and is known for its luxury retail stores and architecture.

-The avenue was built on the former site of the Passeio Público, an 18th-century park originally designed for the exclusive use of Portuguese nobility.
-Despite its name (“Public Promenade”), the park was walled and gated until 1821, when King João VI ordered the removal of the walls, opening access to all social classes.
-Once located on the northern periphery of Lisbon, the park was transformed into a boulevard as the city expanded northward during the 19th century.
-Avenida da Liberdade today hosts several embassies and diplomatic missions, including those of Australia, Canada, Cyprus, Slovakia.
+The avenue was built on the former site of the Passeio Público, an 18th-century park initially designed for exclusive use by the Portuguese nobility.
+Despite its name ('Public Promenade'), the park was walled and gated until 1821, when King João VI ordered the walls be removed and access opened to all social classes.
+Once on the northern periphery of Lisbon, the park was converted into a boulevard as the city expanded north during the 19th century.
+Avenida da Liberdade is also home to several embassies and diplomatic missions to Portugal, including those of Australia, Canada, Cyprus, and Slovakia.

-The Avenida connects Marquis of Pombal Square to Restauradores Square, marking the entrance to Lisbon Baixa neighbourhood.
+The Avenida connects Marquis of Pombal Square to Restauradores Square, marking the entrance to the Lisbon Baixa neighbourhood.

 History

 The Monument to World War I, in front of the Spanish embassy (right) and an apartment building (left).

 The Avenida is lined with monuments to writers and musical composers, from Portugal and abroad.

-Avenida da Liberdade and Restauradores Square trace their origins to the Passeio Público, a public park inaugurated in 1764.
-The park was designed under the direction of Pombaline architect Reinaldo Manuel.
-Originally enclosed by high walls and reserved for the nobility, the park was redesigned in 1835 by architect Malaquias Ferreira Leal, who introduced fountains, waterfalls, and allegorical statues representing the Tagus and Douro rivers.
-Since the 19th-century renovations, these statues have remained in the boulevard of Avenida da Liberdade.
-Over time, additional monuments were installed, including tributes to writers Almeida Garrett and Alexandre Herculano.
+Avenida da Liberdade and the Restauradores Square have their origins in the Passeio Público, a public park inaugurated in 1764.
+The park was a project led by Pombaline architect Reinaldo Manuel.
+The area was initially surrounded by a high wall and restricted to nobility, but in 1835, architect Malaquias Ferreira Leal completely rearranged the gardens and added fountains, cascading waterfalls, and allegorical statues representing the Tagus and Douro rivers.
+Since the renovations, the statues, representing the Tagus and Douro rivers, have stood in the boulevard of the Avenida.
+Over time, monuments to writers Almeida Garrett and Alexandre Herculano were also added.

-The Monument to the Fallen of the Great War, inaugurated on 22 November 1931, was designed by architects Guilherme Rebelo de Andrade and Carlos Rebello de Andrade, with sculptures created by Maximiano Alves.
+The Monument to the Fallen of the Great War, inaugurated on 22 November 1931, was designed by architects Guilherme Rebelo de Andrade and Carlos Rebello de Andrade, with sculptures by Maximiano Alves.

-The avenue itself was constructed between 1879 and 1886 under the supervision of Frederico Ressano Garcia, chief engineer of the Lisbon City Council.
-It was designed to resemble the grand Parisian boulevards, particularly the Champs-Élysées, as part of the city’s planned northward expansion.
-Plans were proposed to extend the avenue further north through what is now the central lawn of Eduardo VII Park, but these were never realized.
+The avenue was built between 1879 and 1886 under the direction of Frederico Ressano Garcia, chief engineer of Lisbon City Council, and was designed to resemble contemporary Parisian boulevards such as the Champs-Élysées as part of the city's northward expansion plan Plans were made to extend further north, through what is the present central lawn lane of Eduardo VII Park, but these were ultimately not realized.

-Since the mid-20th century, many original buildings along the avenue have been demolished and replaced by modern office buildings and hotels.
-One notable example is the former Barata Salgueiro Palace, inaugurated in 1902 and demolished in 1970 to make way for a bank headquarters.
+Since the mid-20th century, numerous original buildings along the avenue have been demolished and replaced by office buildings and hotels.
+Examples include the former Barata Salgueiro palace, inaugurated in 1902 and demolished in 1970, to make way for a bank headquarters building.